 The first unit I had was borrowed, a friend kindly left his Powertran in the studio and it remained in my hands for several years.
 Being his music more focused on acoustic instruments, he wasn’t using it anymore.
 Those were times when a dirty digital sound wasn’t appreciated too much and just a few bit-reduction plugins like the Digidesign Lo-Fi, existed.
 My friend’s Powertran had voltage control too, samples could be played from the keyboard, through a MIDI/CV interface and its dirty 8-bit sound reminded me a bit, the Emulator Paul Hardcastle had used in “19”, a song I’ve been loving so much.
 The Powertran delay became the crazy spice for almost anything experimental I’ve been doing, until before moving the studio to an other country, when I wanted to give it back.
 My actual Digital Delay was bought on eBay in a lucky bid, as very few units were still around, a few years ago.
 Unfortunately, my second unit, bought in the UK in 1999, had died after a few years of use and I couldn’t stay without a DDL!

-The Powertran Digital Delay Line front panel is pretty simple and there’s nothing surprising, apart the time selector switches same as the MXR, we already seen in a previous post.
+The Powertran Digital Delay Line front panel is pretty simple and there’s nothing surprising, apart the time selector switches same as the MXR, we have already seen in a previous post.

-The Time Delay buttons always selects multiples of the original tempo.
+The Time Delay buttons always select multiples of the original tempo.
 If the delay is in sync with the track tempo, pushing different switches, gives a today very fashionable Beat Repeater effect, where, for example, a loop is faster or slower, but always remaining in sync with the song.
-Some machines like the Powertran, had a freeze button, so that the sample could be repeated without decaying, same as a sampler.
+Some machines like the Powertran, had a freeze button so that the sample could be repeated without decaying, same as a sampler.

 “Digital encoding for studio quality results.
 Time delays from 0.625ms to 1.6 seconds.
 Produces all popular time delay effects: Phasing, Flanging, ADT and chorus, Echo (including “freeze” for infinite repeats), Time domain vibrato, etc.”

 The Powertran Delay has a delay time of 0.625ms to 0.64 at 10KHz Bandwidth, while it has 1.6ms up to 1.6 seconds at 4KHz, these times can be halved through the delay knob.